Alan Axelrod

-Conference speaker

 Axelrod was a featured speaker at the 2004 Conference on Excellence in Government in Washington, DC.
 He has also been a speaker at the Leadership Institute of Columbia College (South Carolina) in Columbia, South Carolina, and at the 2005 Annual Conference of the Goizueta School of Business, at Emory University in Atlanta, Georgia.
 He also spoke at the 2014 annual conference of Ecopetrol in Bogota, Colombia.